SteveJustin1963/tec-SCOPE/README.md

 4. **Configuration Outside Code**:
    - Device-specific configurations can be handled in calling code by setting registers (`D` and `E`) before calling `spi_write`, allowing reuse of this code across multiple SPI devices.

-To test this SPI code with a **CRO (Cathode Ray Oscilloscope)**, you will need to probe the SPI signals while the program is running.
+# test this SPI code with a CRO
+using a **(Cathode Ray Oscilloscope)**, you will need to probe the SPI signals while the program is running.
 Here’s how to go about it:

 ---